OnnoGabriel/hoffi-store/README.md

 - Ensure text is in focus
 - Try different angles or distances
 - German language model works best with German text

+### PWA Not Installing

+- Ensure you're using HTTPS (required for service workers, except on localhost)
+- Check that all PWA icons exist in the `public/` directory
+- Verify the manifest is being served correctly (DevTools → Application → Manifest)
+- Clear browser cache and reload the page
+- On iOS, PWA installation only works in Safari (not Chrome or Firefox)

+### Service Worker Issues

+- Check browser console for service worker registration errors
+- Use DevTools → Application → Service Workers to inspect status
+- Try unregistering the service worker and reloading
+- Ensure the app is served over HTTPS (GitHub Pages provides this automatically)
+- Clear site data and cache if experiencing update issues

 ## Configuration